 Pelangio owns 100% of the 307.6 hectares Seeley (Lorna Lake) property and there is no underlying royalty.
 The Seeley property is located in the historic Hemlo area and is contiguous with the Wire Lake Property recently optioned by Hemlo Explorers Inc. The Hemlo area is again becoming one of the more active exploration regions in Ontario.
-Pelangio did not complete any exploration activity in 2021 and no activity is currently planned.
+No activity is currently planned.